omnia-network/ic-websocket-gateway/README.md

 After installing Node.js and dfx, you can run the integration tests as follows:

-1. Install test dependencies:
+1. Prepare the test environment by installing dependencies and building the components by running the following command:
     ```
-    ./scripts/install_integration_test_deps.sh
+    ./scripts/prepare_integration_tests.sh
     ```
+2. The `tests/.env` file should now contain some variables created by `dfx`.
+Add the variables from the [.env.example](./tests/.env.example) file to the `.env` file and leave them unchanged.
-2. To run integration tests using the Rust test canister:
+3. Run integration tests using the Rust test canister:
     ```
     ./scripts/integration_test_rs.sh
     ```

-3. To run integration tests using the Motoko test canister:
+    If you instead want to run tests using the Motoko test canister, run the following command instead:
     ```
     ./scripts/integration_test_mo.sh
     ```

-These scripts will take care of running the local replica and deploying the desired test canister.

 Integration tests can be found in the [tests/src/integration](./tests/src/integration/) folder.